 Every (financial) year each state or territory must undertake surveillance of those cattle identified as being "imported".
 The results of these inspections are compiled into an annual activity report and provided to SAFEMEAT and the AHC.

-Surveillance was undertaken by the jurisdictions as part of the IAQSS for the period of 1 July 2016 to 30 June 2017.
-There were only 15 cattle remaining alive after the deaths of 12 animals for the year.
+Surveillance was undertaken by the jurisdictions as part of the IAQSS for the 2018-19 period.